tultraximo/deluxe-auto/README.md

  If you didn't identify the VOs in your diagram, then identify them here.

-AutoVO in sales models
+AutomobileVO in sales models
-Inventory_vinVO in service models
+AutomobileVO in service models